rtolsma/rtolsma.github.io/_posts/2021-10-25-nested-benders.markdown

 3. **Iteration-level parallelism**: In some algorithmic variants, we can solve all nodes at a given tree level simultaneously using the current cuts, then propagate results up or down.

-For our wealth management problem with $$\sim$$10,000 nodes in the scenario tree, this parallelism is essential.
-A sequential solve taking 1ms per node would require 10 seconds total -- unacceptable for an interactive application.
-But with 100-way parallelism, we're down to 100ms of wall-clock time, which is usable.
+For our wealth management problem with $$\sim$$50,000 nodes in the scenario tree, this parallelism is essential.
+A sequential solve taking 10ms per node, 10 message passes per edge, would require ~2 hours -- unacceptable for an interactive application.
+But with 256-way parallelism, we're down to ~20s of wall-clock time, which is usable.

 The cuts also reduce iteration counts dramatically.
 In early iterations, subproblems might return wildly suboptimal solutions because the parent's cuts are loose.
 But as cuts accumulate, the master problems produce better candidate solutions, child subproblems have less work to do (they're already near-optimal), and convergence accelerates.
 In practice, we'd often see convergence in 5-10 iterations for user updates to an existing solution, compared to hundreds of iterations starting cold.

-Warm-starting is another huge win.
+Warm-start caching is another huge win.
 When a user updates their income or adjusts a goal, most of the scenario tree structure is unchanged.
 We keep the accumulated cuts from the previous solve and only invalidate nodes whose parameters actually changed.
 The solver can often reuse solutions from 90%+ of the tree, solving only the affected subtrees from scratch.

-### Parallelization Strategies
+### Message Passing Strategies

 The tree structure opens up natural parallelization opportunities.
 Different subtrees can be solved independently (at least partially), and there are multiple algorithmic variants for how to orchestrate the message passing: